umbraco/UmbracoDocs/umbraco-workflow/notifications-and-reminders.md

----
-meta.Title: "Umbraco Plumber Notifications and Reminders" meta.Description: "Information on Umbraco Plumber Notifications and Reminders"
-versionFrom: 8.0.0
-versionTo: 10.0.0
----

 # Notifications and Reminders

-Umbraco Plumber uses Notifications to allow you to configure email notifications for all workflow activities for the backoffice.
+Umbraco Workflow uses Notifications to allow you to configure email notifications for all workflow activities for the backoffice.

 From the **Settings** view in the **Workflow** section, the **Notifications** tab provides access to the following: